 So within this backdrop our lovely Analyst came in to work extra early one Monday morning to work on a presentation.
 The task required him to e-mail the document so that it arrived to the New York office by 8am (New York time) the latest.
 We were based in London and 5 hours ahead so Daniel had plenty of time to do the job.
-Yet as happens in your day to day life in a fast-paced environment driven by money, lots of crap came up throughout the morning.
+Yet as happens in your day to day life in a fast-paced environment, lots of crap came up throughout the morning.
 Therefore, Daniel was unable to make much progress on the presentation.
 Fast forward to 12:30pm (London) / 7:30am (New York).

 Daniel was mindful that he had a half-hour to go until the deadline.
 The New York team would then pick up the ball and carry on working on the presentation.
 Earlier, I had offered to help him but he declined thinking he had everything under control.
-Now he was in trouble.
+But now he was in trouble.
 His right knee was bouncing up and down so fast that my desk, a few meters away, began vibrating.
-A cursory glance in his direction, displayed what appeared to be a terrified boy on the verge of getting diarrhoea.
+A cursory glance in his direction, displayed what appeared to be a terrified boy on the verge of getting explosive diarrhoea.

-Making matters much worse, out of nowhere Matt arrived on the scene.
+To make matters much worse, Matt arrived on the scene.
 He first surveyed the environment and then slowly strolled up to Daniel’s chair where he stood in place for at least three minutes without uttering a single word.
 He observed young Daniel at work.
 It was like stretching before exercise.